 Commencing 31 January 2018, the NSW Government’s Office of Sport will allocate $207 million over four years to establish Active Kids.
 Active Kids is a program to help NSW families meet the cost of getting their kids into sport and active fitness and recreation activities.

-Following the introduction of a second voucher in July 2019, parents will be able to claim up to $100 for each school-aged child in their family per calendar year as a voucher to reduce the cost of sport registration or membership fees for after-school, weekend and structured fitness or physical activity.
+Following the introduction of a second voucher in July 2019, parents will be able to claim up to $200 for each school-aged child in their family per calendar year to reduce the cost of sport registration or membership fees for after-school, weekend and structured fitness or physical activity.
 The first voucher can be used for activities from 1st January to 31st December each year, with the second from 1st July to 31st December.

 Who is eligible to claim the voucher?

 Every child (4.5 to 18 years old) enrolled in school from Kindergarten to Year 12 will be eligible for an Active Kids voucher.
 This includes those who are home-schooled or enrolled in secondary school education at TAFE NSW.

 Active Kids Rebate Vouchers and Services NSW